QuintilianoB/kubernetes_haproxy/README.md

 A script which read Kubernetes service's API and update Haproxy config as it changes.

-It searchs for "haproxy: true" label in the service declaration.
+It watches for "haproxy: true" label in the service declaration.
 The service type need to be a **NodePort**

 Before start, you should set up ***config.yaml*** file.